yammerjp/jpro/README.md

 ## Demo

-You can immediately run the following command, if you have node.js installed
+You can immediately run the following command, if you have Node.js and npm installed

     $ echo '{"name":"bob","like":["sushi","orange"]}' | npx jpro '.like'
     [